Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Introduction to Halides, Carbonates, and Sulfites

-Halides, carbonates, and sulfites (not "sulfides") are studied together because most of them form in similar environments and are chemically deposited from water.
-Being connected to halides and carbonates, sulfites will let you easily remember how to differentiate them from sulfides.
+Mineralogists study halides, carbonates, and sulfites (not "sulfides") together because most of the minerals in these classes form in similar environments and are chemically deposited from water.
+Sulfites' connection to halides and carbonates will help you remember how to differentiate them from sulfides.

 Halides, carbonates, and sulfites have many similar physical properties.
-Most of the minerals are light colored (colorless or white, gray, ivory, yellow, orange), transparent to translucent, with vitreous luster, low density, and low (2 for gypsum) to medium (4.5 for magnesite) hardness, making differentiation between mineral species quite challenging.
-Also, minerals occur in various crystal forms: form perfectly symmetrical, well-formed crystals to nodular, botryoidal, stalactitic, columnar, fibrous, granular, and massive aggregates, with a common crystal twinning.
+Most of these minerals are light colored (colorless or white, gray, ivory, yellow, orange), transparent to translucent, with vitreous luster, low density (specific gravity), and low (2 for gypsum) to medium (4.5 for magnesite) hardness.
+This makes differentiating mineral species within these classes quite challenging.
+These minerals also occur in various crystal forms, from perfectly symmetrical, well-formed crystals to nodular, botryoidal, stalactitic, columnar, fibrous, granular, and massive aggregates.
+Crystal twinning is common.

 Evaporite Minerals

-Before learning each class separately, we want to pay attention to evaporites.
-These are salt rocks originally precipitated from a saturated surface or near-surface brine in hydrologies driven by solar evaporation (Warren, 2016).
-[The world salt used to mark the type of chemical compound, not only common table salt.
-Hydrologies are different water reservoirs like seas, lakes, rivers, and their isolated parts].
+Evaporites are salt rocks originally precipitated from a saturated surface or near-surface brine in hydrologies driven by solar evaporation.
+(Warren, 2016) "Salt" refers to the chemical compound, not just common table salt.
+Hydrologies are different water reservoirs like seas, lakes, rivers, and their separate components.

-Many halides, carbonates, and sulfites are formed due to evaporation processes from water, creating expansive rock bodies with thousands of square kilometers of volume.
+Many halides, carbonates, and sulfites form due to water evaporation processes, which creates expansive rock bodies with volumes of thousands of square kilometers.
 Therefore, halides, sulfites, and carbonates are rock-forming minerals, as one mineral species can make up massive amounts of rocks.
-Also, these minerals are sedimentary as they were precipitated from water and not crystallized from magma, as we used to think concerning igneous (magmatic) minerals and rocks.
+These minerals are also sedimentary since they precipitated from water.

-Around 80 mineral species can be found in evaporites, mainly represented by halides, sulfites, carbonates, and borates.
-However, there are only ten most common minerals of evaporites (halite, sylvite, carnalite, gypsum, anhydrite, langbeinite, polyhalite, kieserite, calcite, and dolomite).
-We will discuss most of them in greater detail later on.
+Around 80 mineral species can be found in evaporites.
+These consist mainly of halides, sulfites, carbonates, and borates.
+However, the ten most common evaporite minerals are halite, sylvite, carnallite, gypsum, anhydrite, langbeinite, polyhalite, kieserite, calcite, and dolomite.
+We will discuss most of these later.

 Evaporites and Seawater Composition

-To understand the chemical composition of evaporite minerals, it is helpful to see the composition of seawater first.
+Understanding the composition of seawater will help you understand the composition of evaporite minerals.
 The most common cations in seawater are (in order of decreasing amount):

 While the most common anions are:

-So, by combining the most common cation (Na+) with the most common anion (Cl-), we will get halite mineral with the formula NaCl.
-Isn't chemistry easy?
+So, by combining the most common cation (Na+) with the most common anion (Cl-), we get the mineral halite with the formula NaCl.

 Mineral Precipitation Order

-2. Gypsum (CaSO4•2H2O) and anhydrite (CaSO4) are the following minerals to precipitate.
-This happens when one-fifth part of the initial water volume is left.
-Also, whether it will be gypsum or anhydrite depends on factors such as water temperature and salinity.
-Anhydrite is favorable in elevated temperature and salinity.
+• Gypsum (CaSO4•2H2O) and anhydrite (CaSO4) are the next minerals to precipitate.
+This happens when one-fifth of the initial water volume remains.
+Whether gypsum or anhydrite forms depends on factors such as water temperature and salinity.
+Anhydrite is likely in elevated temperature and salinity conditions.

-3. Halite (NaCl) is the third mineral to precipitate.
-It happens when around 1/10 of the initial water volume is left.
+• Halite (NaCl) is the third mineral to precipitate.
+This happens when around one-tenth of the initial water volume remains.

-The logical question that can arise here is why the first mineral to precipitate is not halite, as components for its formation are the most abundant.
-Water solubility is the main factor for it.
-Halite is highly soluble in water, so it takes time for all ions and water molecules to be in balance to precipitate and not dissolve.
+You might ask why halite isn't the first mineral to precipitate, since the components for its formation are the most abundant.
+Water solubility plays a critical role here.
+Since halite is highly soluble in water, it takes time for all ions and water molecules to balance out so halite can precipitate and not dissolve.

 Halides

 The minerals of this class are compounds of the large halogen anions Cl, F, Br, and J and pretty large low-valence cations Na+, K+, Ca2+, and Mg2+.
 The bond character is predominantly ionic.
-When anions combine with relatively large, weakly polarized low-valence cations, both ions acquire an almost perfect spherical shape.
-The arrangement of spherical ions leads to high symmetry of the halide structures.
-You will see that the most common halides (halite, sylvite, and fluorite) have cubic crystal systems and occur in the form of cubes (hexahedrons) and octahedrons.
+When anions combine with relatively large, weakly polarized, low-valence cations, both ions acquire an almost perfect spherical shape.
+The arrangement of spherical ions leads to the high symmetry of halide structures.
+The most common halides (halite, sylvite, and fluorite) have cubic crystal systems and occur in the form of cubes (hexahedrons) and octahedrons.
 Sometimes, a water molecule (nH2O) is present in the mineral formula.

 Examples of Halides

-Halides are important minerals for numerous industries.
-Halite is essential for the chemical industry for metallic Na, soda, chlorine gas, and hydrochloric acid production.
-Sylvite, another halide, is a starting product for high-class fertilizers.
-Fluorite is an essential raw material for metallurgy as a flux melting agent, glass manufacturing, and chemical industry.
+Halides have numerous important industrial applications.
+In the chemical industry, halite is essential for metallic Na, soda, chlorine gas, and hydrochloric acid production.
+Sylvite, another halide, acts as a starting product for premium fertilizers.
+In metallurgy, fluorite is essential for glass manufacturing and as a flux melting agent.

 carnallite - Germany - halides